csys-fresher-batch-2019/sql-nandhu/README.md

 | 2                |

 ```
-* Display all the bride ist
+* Display all the bride list
 ```sql
 select * from profiles where gender='F';